-The Softswitch includes the system which allows performing automatic backup of the database periodically.
-Parameters of this backup, such as schedule, start time, compression and number of generations to keep, can be configured via the Backup section of the System Parameters interface.
-The care should be taken when selecting start time for the backup, since even though the backup procedure is on-line one, which means that it doesn’t take service offline for its duration, but due to its very nature its creates significant load on the system, which can interfere with call processing.
-Therefore, off-peak time has to be selected.
+The Softswitch includes a system that makes possible a periodic, automatic backup of the database.
+Parameters of the database back up, such as schedule, start time, compression, and number of generations to keep, can be configured via the Backup section of the System Parameters interface.
+Care should be taken when selecting a start time for the backup because even though the backup procedure is on-line, (which means that it doesn’t take service offline for its duration) it creates a significant load on the system which can interfere with call processing.
+An off-peak time for database backup should be selected.

-It should be noted that in a weekly mode the backup will run on the same day of the week as it has ran for the first time after being enabled.
-So that for example if you have enabled it on Friday afternoon to run weekly at 4:30am then it will run every Saturday at 4:30am.
-The similar rule applies for the monthly mode – the backup will run on the same day every month as it has ran for the first time after being enabled.
+It should be noted that in "weekly" mode the backup will run on the same day of the week as it ran the first time after being enabled.
+So, if you have enabled it on Friday afternoon to run weekly at 04:30am then it will run every Saturday at 04:30am.
+The same rule applies for "monthly" mode – the backup will run on the same day every month as it ran for the first time after being enabled.

-By default backup copies of the database are stored in the /var/backups directory of the Softswitch system itself.
-It is advised to configure the server to mount separate physical hard drive (or a network drive) into that directory, so that if the main drive fails, the system can be restored from the backup one.
+By default backup copies of the database are stored in the /var/backups directory of the Softswitch itself.
+It is advised to configure the server to mount a separate physical hard drive (or a network drive) into that directory, so that if the main drive fails, the system can be restored from the backup.

-Database backup format can be selected from several different database backup formats, having different characteristics:
+A format for the Database backup can be selected from several different formats, each with different characteristics:

 - SQL Text Dump (default) – this format provides best combination of recovery speed and compatibility across database server software versions.
 Can be restored on any version of database server software.
 Moderately space efficient.

-- Filesystem DB Snapshot – this format provides fastest recovery speed, but it is not compatible across major and minor database server software versions.
-The format is very space inefficient.
+- Filesystem DB Snapshot – this format provides the fastest recovery speed, but it is not compatible across major and minor database server software versions.
+The format is space inefficient.

 - SQL Binary Dump – this format provides good recovery speed but it is compatible only across minor database server software versions.
 Very space efficient.